BlueBrain/Brayns/README.md

     $ braynsService --uri 0.0.0.0:5000 --plugin braynsCircuitExplorer --plugin braynsCircuitInfo

 The name that must be used when specifying a plugin will depend on the name of the library of the plugin (stripping the extension **.so** from it)

-### braynsViewer application

-The braynsViewer application is executed in a similar fashion as the braynsService app:

-    $ braynsViewer --plugin braynsCircuitExplorer --plugin braynsCircuitInfo

-Although not required, it also allows to specify the ***--uri*** parameter, although it is only used to connect to the renderer through the Python client.

 ### Using the Docker image